 Stakeholders are the people who have an actual stake in the outcome of the project.
 They can be internal to the project (think marketing, IT, and other departments), but also external to the project (suppliers, investors, partners, etc.).
 PMs work with stakeholder groups to make sure they are aware of project developments and are a part of the decision making process when necessary.

-Waterfall is certainly among the most widely-known and practiced PM methodologies.
+The Waterfall methodology is certainly among the most widely-known and practiced PM methodologies.
 The key ingredient in running a Waterfall project is to complete a task and hand it down for it to be used, or built on, in a following task or phase.
 This requires a fair amount of planning and requirements gathering before work begins.
 Without that initial planning, steps can be missed, incomplete, or even out of line.
 Further, any alteration to project requirements can cause a change in scope.

 Educating yourself on project management is the first step in defining what your organization needs.
 The best job you can do is take this information and adapt it to your situation.
 One way to ensure you’re headed in the right direction is to ask yourself these questions: